Gignite/the-cure/README.md

 ```

 For more information on the cure start with "General Usage"
-and work your way from their.
+and work your way from there.
 The API has been made minimal
 so there's not much to learn.

  - [General Usage](https://github.com/Gignite/the-cure/wiki/general-usage)